Accounting |Introduction |Receiving and Payment | Honorariums & Independent Contractors

 The original copy should be sent to the Accounting Office, Management Services Center (MSC), Room 203.

 A copy should be retained by the department making the request.

 - Although it is not necessary to detail the types of expenses to be paid via honoraria, departments can limit the types of expenses to be paid.
 This can be done by specifying amounts in the "Breakdown of Expenses" portion of the form.
 Please note, however, if amounts are assigned to the Breakdown of Expenses categories, receipts will be needed to pay the honorarium and State maximum reimbursement rates will apply.
 This could result in payment delays and an inability to pay certain items if State rates are exceeded.

 - Honoraria are paid from an account's OTPS allocation.
 In most cases, checks are issued directly to the recipient as stipend and reimbursement of costs.
-If the total honorarium is only to pay travel costs, the vendors providing the services can be paid directly by the University.
+If the toal honorarium is only to pay for travel costs, the vendors providing the services can be paid directly by the Univeristy.

-- Normally, the recipient of an honorarium will receive a check in approximately three weeks.
+5. Normally, the recipient of an honorarium will recieve a check in approximately three weeks.